-- Ensures apprentices are briefed and prepared for EPA, including location and timings of assessments - Ensures apprentices are preparing for the Structured Professional Review by collating evidence for their Evidence Report - Ensures apprentices Evidence Report submitted to EUIAS at least 10 days before the Structured Professional Review - Provides venue for the Knowledge Test (and re-sits if required) - Provides access and details of venue for Practical Assessment, as previously agreed with EUIAS
+- Ensures apprentices are briefed and prepared for EPA, including location and timings of assessments - Provides venue for the Knowledge Test (and re-sits if required) - Provides access and details of venue for Practical Assessment, as previously agreed with EUIAS

 NB.
 A re-take will be arranged, with the agreement of all parties, for apprentices who have failed an element or elements and are deemed to require further training before being ready for endpoint assessment.